Article Categories

 DateTimeOffset.AddDays() Method in C#

-The DateTimeOffset.AddDays() method in C# is used to return a new DateTimeOffset object that adds a specified number of whole and fractional days to the value of this instance.
+The DateTimeOffset.AddDays() method in C# returns a new DateTimeOffset object that adds a specified number of whole and fractional days to the value of the current instance.
+This method allows you to add or subtract days while preserving the original timezone offset information.

 Syntax